What not to do on a safari in Africa – 10 Things to Avoid on Safari

 While in your initial planning days, you should look for recommended clothes that you should pack for your safari in Africa.
 It’s recommended to carry dull or environmentally friendly clothes such as beige and jungle green outfits.

-Bright clothes tend to attract wildlife’s attention, and hence you as a guest while on a game drive, will be the center of attention from wildlife.
-This can lead to dangerous attacks by wildlife such as the big cats and big five wildlife species.
+Bright clothes tend to attract wildlife’s attention, and hence, you, as a guest while on a game drive, will be the center of attention from wildlife.
+This can lead to dangerous attacks by wildlife such as the big cats and Big Five wildlife species.

-Hence we recommend dull-colored clothes that tend to match nature and earth colors.
+Hence, we recommend dull-colored clothes that tend to match nature and earth colors.
 Wildlife won’t actually notice you easily.

 • Don’t shout while on Game Drives